PHOENIXCONTACT/MORYX-Framework/Documentation/main.md

 ## MaRVIN RuntimeCore
 The Runtime is an application framework for the **server** part of a client-server application.

-# Framework applications
-The platform itself is not executable.
-Therefor we created a range of framework applications transforming the platform concepts into executables.
-Compatibility with each application depend Framework executables:

 - [RuntimeCore](@ref runtimeMain)